alanlau64/CS611Bank/DesignDocument.md

 It contains different kinds of `Account`s.

 `Account` `CheckingAccount` `SavingAccount` `SecurityAccount`: \
-`Account` is also an abstract class and there are three different kinds of accounts including `CheckingAccount`, `SavingAccount` and `SecurityAccount`.
+`Account` is a super class and there are three different kinds of accounts including `CheckingAccount`, `SavingAccount` and `SecurityAccount`.
 Each `Account` has an ID, some amount of balance in three different kinds of